Advanced Rules

 Designer Considerations

 If you are writing a module, including Behavior and attack tables is a way to indicate how a creature should be run without being too prescriptive.
-It works well if you create the Dice AI alongside a Dynamic Table and an Accessible Map.
-These pieces assembled together, along with Generated Contractors, make a module ready-to-go for solo and Wardenless play out-of-the box while also providing clear guidance for Wardens running your modules.
+It works well if you create the Dice AI alongside a and an .
+These pieces assembled together, along with , make a module ready-to-go for solo and Wardenless play out-of-the box while also providing clear guidance for Wardens running your modules.